Vipulsnips/Vipulsnips/README.md

 - 🌱 I’m currently learning **NodeJS**

-- 💬 Ask me about **MERN stack, competitive programming**
+- 💬 Ask me about **Backend Development, competitive programming**

 - 📫 How to reach me **vipulrawat137@gmail.com**

 - ⚡ Fun fact **"Did you know?
-When I'm not solving coding problems in record time, I'm probably diving into the depths of frontend magic or leveling up my competitive programming skills!"**
+When I'm not solving coding problems in record time, I'm probably diving into the depths of backend magic or leveling up my competitive programming skills!"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">